Current Ambassadors

 Awards: Deans Excellence Award for the College of Arts and Sciences

-Experience: Summer Research, Poster Presentation at LAUNCH Research Summer Poster Session.
+Experience: Summer Research, Poster Presentation at LAUNCH Research Summer Poster Session, Society for Neuroscience Winter Symposium

 Howdy!
 My name is Yahya Kharbat, and I am a sophomore Biology major from the Woodlands, Texas.
 I attended highschool overseas in Saudi Arabia where I was exposed to a multitude of diverse cultures.
 I enjoy learning about people and their distinct backgrounds, an aspect I have come to love about Texas A&M and its large student population.
 After Graduation I plan to pursue a medical degree with the hopes of becoming a Neurologist and Interventional Surgeon.